 These days I feel like I’m grasping reality by the tail end.
-To be honest, I have never felt like I could keep up with reality, and in the last year and a half, the feeling got worse.
-As the summer inevitably slow things down (apparently), I’m taking some time to reflect on who I am, what I have done, and what I will want to do – in order to make some room in the head.
+To be honest, I have never felt like I could keep up with reality (an explanation as of why I’ve pursued a life in the arts, in the first place?); in the last year and a half, the feeling got worse, or did it become relevant?
+Depending on how you look at it.
+As the summer inevitably slow things down, I’m taking some time to reflect on who I am, what I have done, and what I will want to do – in order to make room in the head.
 I’m not one who tends to look back that much.
 Sometimes, however, it’s a process that helps us being more objective, maybe less frustrated with ourselves.

 I’m now in cloudy Brussels – I left for a couple of weeks in late June, to visit my family and friends in Italy.
 Quite a contrast.
 It felt good to be back there and to be traveling again, even though the stay was short.
 I tried to enjoy the warm weather as much as possible, and the warm company of familiar faces.